Nagasaki45/digital-privacy-soundscape/report/report.md

 ## Layout and editing

-In this section I will describe the technical part of the composition, which mainly involved precise editing and manipulating the samples.
+In this section I will describe the technical part of the composition, which mainly involved precise editing and manipulating of the samples.
-This processes are usually described as part of the mixing phase of a track, but I prefer to describe them separately due to the role of the techniques in the soundscape: whereas mixing usually starts after all of the material is organized in time, the techniques below are crucial part in the organization of the material.
+These processes are usually described as part of the mixing phase of a track, but I prefer to describe them separately due to the role of the techniques in the soundscape: whereas mixing usually starts after all of the material is organized in time, the techniques below are crucial part in the organization of the material.

 The soundscape was composed, edited, mixed and mastered using the REAPER DAW.